yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Every major Civilization gains a spy once a civilization enters this era"
 	Applicable to: Era

-??? example  "Every major Civilization gains a spy once a civilization enters this era"
-	Applicable to: Era

 ## Tech uniques
 ??? example  "Starting tech"
 	Applicable to: Tech